chookity-pokk/postgres_odbc/README.md

 ## Current issues:
 - The placement of the dropdown menu is pretty garbage.
+- Need to adjust the treeview for the `view_db.py` script because it is currently the same headings for each of the different databases even though they are all different sizes and whatnot.

 ## Resolved issues and how:
  - Fixed having more than one item opened from dropdown menu by adding `conn.commit()` which I totally spaced out on adding in and adding in `root.quit()` and `root.destroy()` where `root` is changed to the name of the tkinter window.